 From these data, we then calculated the total school food authority operating cost for each surveyed district per month during COVID-19 school closures, and divided this by the sum of the reported lunches and breakfasts served per month during COVID-19 school closures to calculate a per-meal cost.
 To calculate a national weighted average cost per meal, we first calculated cost per meal for each district providing data.
-We then created an average cost per meal within each state, weighting each district’s cost per meal by the total number of students in that district.
+We then created an average cost per meal within each of the nine participating states, weighting each district’s cost per meal by the total number of students in that district.
 Lastly, we calculated the average cost per meal for school food authorities across all nine states, weighted by the total number of FRPM-eligible students in that state.
+Treating these nine states as a sample of the U.S. states, we thus used this weighted average cost across the nine sampled states as the national weighted cost per meal.

 Time and travel costs for families (uncompensated): We calculated the time spent and travel costs expended on average for families to pick up grab-and-go school meals.
 We estimated that the average distance from a child’s home to their school was 4.8 miles; that this trip lasted 18 minutes on average(31); and that families made four trips per month (assuming a weekly pickup of meals).
 We used the 2020 federal mileage reimbursement rate to estimate the cost of a car trip and valued adult caregivers’ time in FRPM-eligible households using a market substitute based estimate developed by Davis & You (2010)(32) and inflating to 2020 dollars.
 We then weighted this estimate by the proportion of school districts that used a parent-pickup model as opposed to a delivery model using unpublished data collected via survey by Julia McCarthy and colleagues at the Laurie M. Tisch Center for Food, Education & Policy.